 For auto lockouts: year, make, model, and whether you have any key at all.
 For door lockouts: whether it is a deadbolt, knob lock, or smart lock.
 This lets the tech bring the right tools and skips the second trip to the van.

-A legitimate locksmith will give you a time window immediately.
-If they say "soon" or refuse to estimate, that is a red flag.
+A reputable locksmith will give you a time window immediately.
+If they say "soon" or cannot estimate, try another provider who can give you a specific window.
 Get a real number: "Is that 20 minutes or 45 minutes?"
 Commit to the first company that gives a specific ETA.

 Asking "What is your technician's name?" signals you are paying attention and helps verify the right person arrives.
-Scam operations often dispatch anonymous contractors who inflate prices at the door.
+Established companies know their technicians by name and dispatch them directly.

 Ask for the service call fee plus the estimated range for your specific situation.
 Get it verbally confirmed before they drive.
-Legitimate companies give a range; "we will tell you when we see it" is a scam warning sign.
+Legitimate companies give a range; "we will tell you when we see it" is worth noting — established locksmiths can give a range for standard lockout scenarios.

 You can verify a locksmith is legitimate before they arrive, even when you are stressed and on the side of the road.
 These four checks take under a minute combined.

 15 secondsWhile on the phone, search the company name on Google Maps in another tab.
 You need one thing: do they have a real listing with real reviews?
 Fewer than 10 reviews is a yellow flag.
 Zero photos on their listing is a yellow flag.
-A new listing with 20 five-star reviews all posted the same month is a scam flag.
+Consistent reviews built over multiple years are a strong positive signal.

 10 secondsAsk: "What is the service call fee, and what is the typical price range for a [your situation] lockout?"
 A legitimate answer sounds like: "Service call is $65, and residential door lockouts typically run $85-140 total."
-Vague answers or "prices vary widely" without any range is a scam indicator.
-Do not agree to service without at least a range.
+A clear price range for a standard service is what you want to hear.
+Ask for an all-in estimate before the technician is dispatched.

 15 secondsApproximate weighting.
 Google does not publish exact factors.
 Proximity is ONE input, not the only one.